If you’re after a backyard chicken that’s both a looker and a charmer, you can’t go wrong with the Frizzle chicken.

 I hope this breed profile on the Frizzle chicken helped you learn a little more about this bird.

 If there’s anything you’re still uncertain of regarding this chicken’s care, let me know on our social media platforms.
+Another cute breed that you might want to consider looking at is the Serama Chicken.

 What do you think of the Frizzle chicken?
 Have they won you over?